 Simple English definitions for legal terms

-Read a random definition: no evidence
+Read a random definition: improved land

 The public-function doctrine is a legal principle that says if a private person or entity performs functions that are usually done by the government, their actions can be considered as state action.
 This means that they can be held accountable under the law for violating someone's civil rights.
 For example, if a private prison company mistreats its inmates, they can be sued under the public-function doctrine because the government's responsibility is to ensure the safety and well-being of prisoners.